Guide

 2. Inviting many participants

-When it comes to actually inviting so many students to join the game, you have a few options, all available from your dashboard's games list :
+When it comes to actually inviting so many students to join the game, you have a few options, all available from your session settings page.

-First, if you want to assign roles to students at random, you can simply share your instructor page link.
-Then, students will access the list of non-archived games in your Dashboard and will be prompted to “Join a Random Position”.
+First, if you want to assign roles to students at random, you can simply share a link to the session lobby.
+Then, students will access the list of games for the first round available, they will be able to select a position or to “Join a Random Position”.

 Another option for inviting players, but this time assigning specific roles to students, is via Excel.
 Here you can extract a spreadsheet with all the role links, enter the student name in the corresponding column, and email the Excel file to all the players, who will then easily connect to their assigned positions.